srl-labs/containerlab/docs/manual/kinds/openbsd.md

 ---
 # OpenBSD

-[OpenBSD](https://www.openbsd.org/) is identified with `vr-openbsd` kind in the [topology file](../topo-def-file.md).
+[OpenBSD](https://www.openbsd.org/) is identified with `openbsd` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

 ## Getting OpenBSD image